AdaCore/training_material/courses/rust_essentials/200_error_handling/08-anyhow.rst

 * **The Problem**

-  * In an application you often don't want to define an enum for every possible error
+  * Applications don't always want an enum for every possible error
   * Just want to catch *any* error, add context, and report it

 * **The Solution**